schakibb/Zidni/README.md

 ## Feedback and Contact

-For UI/UX designers and others who have feedback or suggestions, please reach out to us at.
+For UI/UX designers and others who have feedback or suggestions, please reach out to us.
 We value your insights and are committed to continuously improving our platform.

 ## Contributors